black-puppydog/lykin_tutorial/part_3_database_follows/README.md

 You'll notice in the above code snippet that we're serialising the peer data as bincode before inserting it.
 The sled database we're using expects values in the form of a byte vector; bincode thus provides a neat way of storing complex datastructures (such as our `Peer` `struct`).

 That's enough database code for the moment.
-Now we can return to our Scuttlebutt-related code and complete our peer subscription flows.
+Now we can return to our Scuttlebutt-related code and complete the peer subscription flows.

 ### Follow / Unfollow a Peer

-Let's open our `src/sbot.rs` module and write the functions we need to be able to follow and unfollow Scuttlebutt peers.
+Let's open the `src/sbot.rs` module and write the functions we need to be able to follow and unfollow Scuttlebutt peers.
 Each function will simply take the public key of the peer whose relationship we wish to change:

 ```rust
 pub async fn follow_peer(public_key: &str) -> Result<String, String> {